gw-ospo/curioss-patterns/student-showcase-sessions-at-ospo-events.md

 An OSPO has been established.

 # Forces
-Students, researchers and faculty do not know how or where to access information and support from the OSPO that they need.

 An OSPO with the capacity to organize / co-organize events.

 An event or conference has been organized by the OSPO and a program committee is in place.